strongloop/zone/README.md

 // Load the library
 require('zone').enable();

-// Zone is the zone constructor.
-// It is always avaiable as a property on the `zone` global. var Zone = zone.Zone;

 // MyZone is the name of this zone which shows up in stack traces. zone.create(function MyZone() {
   // At this point the 'zone' global points at the zone instance ("MyZone")